personium/website/src/en/apiref/335_Delete_ComplexType_links.md

+---
+id: 335_Delete_ComplexType_links
+title: Unlink ComplexType with other objects
-# Unlink ComplexType with other objects
+sidebar_label: Unlink ComplexType with other objects
+---

 ## Overview